Project partners:

 Aerial view of friends gathered to harvest radishes at black futures farm in Portland, OR.
 Photo credit: Robert Cuadra

-In partnership with Ecotrust, the United States Department of Agriculture (USDA) is investing $1.5 million to support urban agriculture efforts of historically underserved farmers across the Portland Metro region.
-With this investment, Portland will be home to one of 17 new urban agriculture centers nationwide.
+In partnership with Ecotrust, the United States Department of Agriculture (USDA) is launching a new urban agriculture center for the Portland region to support urban agriculture efforts of historically underserved farmers.

 This work is grounded in strong partnerships between Black Food Sovereignty Coalition, Oregon Department of Agriculture, Oregon State University Center for Small Farms, Oregon Metro, and Multnomah County Health Department’s Racial and Ethnic Approaches to Community Health program that works to ensure the agency delivers equitable service to all.